ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 {:shortdesc}

-## How to send events to AT Using Armada and fluentd (strategic approach)
+## How to send events to LEGACY AT Using Armada and fluentd (strategic approach)